NoBrainer/scrollrole-old/README.md

     - `npm run start`
 - Build and deploy to the `dist` directory:
     - `npm run deploy`
+- Install the config file for overriding:
+    - `npm run installConfig`
 - For other scripts, check the package.json file.